YuBangZheng/yubangzheng.github.io/pages/1_homepage.md

 ### News

+* 2020.12.11: One paper "Hyperspectral Image Restoration by Tensor Fibered Rank Constrained Optimization and Plug-and-Play Regularization" has been accepted by _**IEEE Transactions on Geoscience and Remote Sensing**_.

 * 2020.12.02: One paper "Fully-Connected Tensor Network Decomposition and Its Application to Higher-Order Tensor Completion" has been accepted by _**AAAI 2021**_.

 * 2020.05.01: One paper "Tensor N-tubal Rank and Its Convex Relaxation for Low-Rank Tensor Recovery" has been accepted by _**Information Sciences**_.